Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling

-To study the utility of this approach, we perform an experiment with a user simulator.
-We use ``GPT-4o mini'' base model as our user simulator.
-Given the dialogue history and a slot-value pair (detected as false negative or false positive), the user simulator is prompted to clarify if it mentioned the slot-value pair by responding ``Agree'' (confirms interest) or ``Disagree'' (rejects).
-All the confirmations are updated to the dialogue state just like Algo~\ref{algo1}, i.e., filter the false negatives and add the false positives.
+To evaluate this method, we conduct an experiment using a user simulator.
+We employ ``GPT-4o mini''~\cite{openai2024gpt4technicalreport} as our user simulator, assuming cooperative user behavior.
+Given the dialogue history and a slot-value pair (detected as false negative or false positive), the user simulator is asked to confirm if it mentioned the slot-value pair by responding ``Agree'' (confirms interest) or ``Disagree'' (rejects).
+We correct the dialogue state by removing the false positive slots and adding the false negative slots confirmed by the user.
 A detailed description of the experimental setup is provided in Appendix~\ref{sec:prompt}.

-Table~\ref{tbl:usersim} shows the results of this experiment where $\mathcal{M_{\operatorname{user-correct}}}$ denotes the \textbf{U}ser \textbf{C}onfirmation (UC) provided by the simulator.
-We can observe that $\mathcal{M_{\operatorname{user-correct}}}$ achieves comparable performance to $\mathcal{M_{\operatorname{self-correct}}}$.
+Table~\ref{tbl:usersim} shows the results of this experiment where $\mathcal{M_{\operatorname{AMD+UC}}}$ denotes the \textbf{U}ser \textbf{C}onfirmation (UC) provided by the simulator.
+We can observe that $\mathcal{M_{\operatorname{AMD+UC}}}$ achieves comparable performance to $\mathcal{M_{\operatorname{AMD+SC}}}$.
 Although the user simulator may not fully reflect actual user behavior, assuming a cooperative user allows us to interpret the results in Table~\ref{tbl:usersim} as a lower bound on achievable DST performance.
 A real cooperative user would likely be even more effective in identifying and confirming errors, potentially leading to further performance improvements.
 Additional improvements may also be possible through the use of more advanced simulators and refined prompt engineering.
 Nonetheless, this experiment demonstrates the practical value of our accountability modeling framework in reducing user overreliance in real-world task-oriented dialogues.